arahogc/Whats_In_A_Bottle/README.md

 ![country_features.PNG](Resources/country_features.PNG)

 ## Wine Trends by Country (second model):
-#### We decided to run the Country model again after dropping all location specific data - as these features had over 85% weight and resulted in a 97% accuracy, 92% average precision, and 92% average recall in the original Country model.
+It was decided to run the Country model again after dropping all location specific data - as these features had over 85% weight and resulted in a 97% accuracy, 92% average precision, and 92% average recall in the original Country model.
 The following shows the results after dropping location specific data:
 ![country2_model.PNG](Resources/country2_model.PNG)

 ![country2_features.PNG](Resources/country2_features.PNG)

+### Features most used in each model

+Reviewing the features in the...